Oker Dam: Oker-Grane Tunnel

 The 7.4 km long Oker-Grane Tunnel, with its intake near Romkerhalle and outlet on the eastern shore of the Grane Reservoir, conducts water from the Oker Reservoir (power station or bottom outlet) into the Grane Reservoir where it can be purified for use as drinking water.
 The Grane Reservoir itself only has a relatively small catchment area and is reliant on other tributaries in order to be able to supply drinking water.
 The Oker-Grane Tunnel was built in the period from 1968 to 1970.

 Stilling basin

+The stilling basin at Oker Dam is a ski jump bucket basin, it is made of a basin structure with an end still.